albtree/clean-pff-teams/README.md

 # clean-pff-teams
 Function to clean Pro Football Focus (PFF) College Football Team Names to those used by College Football Data (CFBD) - for the level of FBS only.
 Future plans may include to add FCS teams.
+Likely to be used alongside the cfbfastR package.

 **Example**
 If pff_dataframe is an example dataframe that includes PFF team names under the variable name - team_name